 “Jordan understands the CEO mentality with respect to securities actions and navigates the corporate politics of these matters with the same expertise with which he handles the legal case.” – Client

 “Jordan Eth is a superstar.
 He has actual trial experience – extremely rare in securities litigation.
 He is even-handed, calm and very direct.
-Very helpful in cutting through the noise with board members.” – Legal 500 USA
+Very helpful in cutting through the noise with board members.” – Legal 500 US

 Jordan served as a law clerk to the Honorable Chief Judge Robert F. Peckham, United States District Court for the Northern District of California, from August 1985 through August 1986.
 From 1980 through 1982, he worked as an economist in Washington, D.C., first for the United States Department of Energy and then for the Budget Committee of the United States House of Representatives.